dtoczala/IBM_Cloud_Onboarding/README.md

 - **Cloud Governance Description** - this should describe your process for requesting cloud resources, launching projects on the IBM Cloud, monitoring executing projects, and the offboarding of projects.
 It should explain the process teams should expect to follow, and identify all of the stakeholders in the process.

 ## Training Available
 There is not a lot of training available that is focused on IBM Cloud administration right now.
+There is a nice video series on [inviting and managing users and infrastructure](https://www.youtube.com/watch?v=ZmjHFC5kaHI&list=PLzpeuWUENMK0Zown5IwHCLb-P9bpW_OpU&index=2), [IBM Cloud network topology](https://www.youtube.com/watch?v=olf88LnvAD4&index=3&list=PLzpeuWUENMK0Zown5IwHCLb-P9bpW_OpU), and [IBM Cloud Support Resources](https://www.youtube.com/watch?v=JP-dq1kqAJA&list=PLzpeuWUENMK0Zown5IwHCLb-P9bpW_OpU&index=4).

-One option that you have is to follow the [Learning Journeys](https://www-03.ibm.com/services/learning/ites.wss), and go and look at the following two learning journeys:
+Another option that you have is to follow the [Learning Journeys](https://www-03.ibm.com/services/learning/ites.wss), and go and look at the following two learning journeys:
 - [Administering a Cloud Infrastructure](https://www-03.ibm.com/services/learning/itesp.wss/zz-en?pageType=journey_description&journeyId=LDE-ITNS_189) - primarily focused on Softlayer (IaaS or Infrastructure as a Service) administration.
 This is older, so the user interfaces have changed a bit, but the basic concepts still hold true.
 - [Administering a Bluemix Based Application](https://www-03.ibm.com/services/learning/ites.wss/zz-en?pageType=journey_description&journeyId=adblmx_1) - this content is older (Bluemix is the former name of the IBM Cloud), so the user interfac e will be different, but most of the concepts still hold true.